Inam-urRehman/micro-frontends/README.md

 # micro-frontends
 App to demonstrate the concept of micro-frontends with different approaches

-## First install dependecies
+## Install dependecies
 `yarn install`

+## Run applications
-## Second, go to individual application and run following command to start.
+Go to individual application and run following command `yarn start`

-`yarn start`
+In web-component, just open html file in browser